TomNuttall/strava-api-summary/infastructure/README.md

 ## Overview

 - CloudFormation templates used to deploy infastructure on AWS.
-- GitHub action runs on push to main branch.
+- GitHub action runs on push to main branch and change in app or tests folder.
   - Runs lambda unit tests, builds lambda package then deploys.

 ## Architecture Diagram